From lyrics in holiday songs to our own family traditions, it’s clear food plays a big role at Christmas!

 Other popular foods include fresh and dried fruits and fougasse, an olive oil flatbread.

-In the western state of Goa, popular foods eaten at Christmastime may include bebinca, a type of layer cake made of coconut milk pancakes, and sorpotel, a popular pork curry made with cumin, chiles and cinnamon and is served on Christmas Eve.
+In the western state of Goa, popular foods eaten at Christmastime may include bebinca, a type of layer cake made of coconut milk pancakes, and sorpotel, a popular pork curry made with cumin, chiles and cinnamon that is served on Christmas Eve.

 While many Christian faiths and governments observe Christmas Day on December 25, Orthodox faiths follow a different calendar.
 The Ethiopian Orthodox Church observes Christmas on January 7.